radar/ryanbigg.com/_posts/2011-03-22-railscamp-nz.markdown

 ### Conclusion

 There's quite a lot you can get out of a Railscamp.
 I met a lot of people who I didn't know or had only known through the intertubes, talked about RubyX, Rails 3 in Action and whatever else came up.
 It's absolutely worth going to.
-The next one in the Oceanic region is going to be near Byron Bay in northern New South Wales in Australia at a place called Lake Ainsworth.
-You should come along!
+The next one in the Oceanic region is going to be near Byron Bay in northern New South Wales in Australia at a place called Lake Ainsworth. <a href='http://railscamp9.eventbrite.com/'>You should come along!</a>